morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 the driver (module) is required AND the firmware is required.
 The absence of either will cause the adapter to not show up on boot.

-Edit 2022-08-02 - Reports from multiple users indicate that the CF-953AX and CF-951AX adapters are not dual band as advertised, they are tri band.
+Update 2022-08-024 - Reports from multiple users indicate that the CF-953AX and CF-951AX adapters are not dual band as advertised, they are tri band.
 In other words, these adapters appear to support 6 GHz channels as well as the 5 GHz and 2.4 GHz channels.
 I am also getting reports that these adapters are performing well in monitor mode...on all 3 bands and in channel widths up to 80 MHz.
 The published information that I have been able to find does indicate the mt7921au chipset is a WiFi 6E, tri band chipset.
-I hope to have an adapter to test for myself soon.
+I now have a CF-951AX adapter to test and hope to report my findings over the next 2 weeks.
+Let me repeat some of the important information
+above: If you are not a highly technical person then you should probably not purchase an adapter based on the mt7921au chipset until such time as your distro has upgraded to at least kernel 5.19.
+Skipping to the AC1200/AC1300 section is recommended for most people as that section and the ones that follow use chipsets and drivers that are well tested and recommended.

 ```
 >=====>  COMFAST CF-953AX  <=====<